zenika-open-source/hygie/docs/guide/gettingStarted.md

 ## Directory structure

-If you want to use the `Git Webhooks` API, you need to create a `.git-webhooks` folder in your root directory.
+If you want to use the `Hygie` API, you need to create a `.hygie` folder in your root directory.

 This folder will be fetched everytime you interact with our API.

 ```
 .
-├── .git-webhooks
+├── .hygie
 │  ├── .rulesrc
 │  └── cron-*.rulesrc
 └── package.json